stemid/hyprland-fedora-image/README.md

 ## Build it yourself

 You can also build this yourself on your local computer by running buildah, push it to a registry of your choice, and boot from it.
-Or maybe even rebase to it locally with ``bootc switch localhost/hyprland-fedora-image:latest``, not tested by me.

     buildah bud -f Containerfile -t hyprland-fedora-image .